OctopusDeploy/docs/docs/administration/high-availability/migrate/index.md

 1. Turn back on the Octopus Deploy instance.
 If the instance does not startup that indicates a database connection issue.
 1. Log in to your instance.
 1. Navigate to previous deployments.
-If you cannot see the task logs that indicate a file storage issue.
+If you cannot see the task logs, that indicates a file storage issue.
 1. Perform a couple of test deployments.
 1. Assuming all goes well, disable maintenance mode.
 1. Notify everyone of the new URL (if there is one).